metacpan/metacpan-docker/README.md

         cpan-api

 So the server is running but you also need to run some scripts to index data.
-To do it you can create ineractive container:
+To do it you can create interactive container:

     docker run \
         -it \